Kitware/LidarView/LVCore/Utilities/Animation/README.md

 import temporal_animation_cue_helpers as tach import camera_path as cp

-# tick and end_cue methods don't depend on the camera path so they can
-# be directly imported from the temporal_animation_cue_helpers module
-# if they are used with their default keyword parameters

 tach.trajectory_name = "your-trajectory"
 tach.cad_model_name = "your-model"
 cp.R_cam_to_lidar = Rotation.from_euler("XYZ", [0, 90, -90], degrees=True)